 Best Integration Platforms for RevOps in 2026

 RevOps stacks keep growing.
 CRM, marketing automation, enrichment, engagement, billing, support.
 Every new tool means another integration to build and maintain.
-Integration platforms (iPaaS) handle the plumbing so your data flows between systems without custom code or brittle point-to-point connectors.
+Point-to-point connectors break silently.
+Native integrations cover 60% of the fields you need.
+Manual CSV imports create duplicates.
+Integration platforms (iPaaS) handle the plumbing so your data flows between systems without custom code or brittle workarounds.

-Workato for enterprise RevOps teams that need deep automation across dozens of systems.
-Tray.io for complex multi-step data workflows.
-Merge for unified API access to customer-facing integrations.
-Paragon for embedded integrations in your product.
-Cyclr and Pandium for SaaS companies building integration marketplaces.
+Workato for enterprise RevOps teams that need deep automation across dozens of systems with IT governance and compliance requirements.
+Tray.io for complex multi-step data transformations that need more flexibility than Make but less governance overhead than Workato.
+Merge for unified API access to customer-facing integrations where you want one API to cover an entire category of tools.
+Paragon for embedded integrations that customers configure inside your product.
+Cyclr and Pandium for SaaS companies building integration marketplaces with self-serve customer activation.

 The 6 Best Integration Platform Tools for RevOps